khalid-el-masnaoui/MySql-Notes/ARCHITECTURE.md

 Most of MySQL's transactional storage engines, such as InnoDB, Falcon, and PBXT, don't use a simple row-locking mechanism.
 Instead, they use row-level locking in conjunction with a technique for increasing concurrency known as _multiversion concurrency control_ (MVCC).
 MVCC is not unique to MySQL: Oracle, PostgreSQL, and some other database systems use it too.

 You can think of MVCC as a twist on row-level locking; it avoids the need for locking at all in many cases and can have much lower overhead.
 Depending on how it is implemented, it can allow nonlocking reads, while locking only the necessary rows during write operations.

+> MVCC works by keeping a snapshot of the data as it existed at some point in time.
+This means transactions can see a consistent view of the data, no matter how long they run.
+It also means different transactions can see different data in the same tables at the same time!

+> InnoDB implements MVCC by storing with each row two additional, hidden values that record when the row was created and when it was expired (or deleted).
+Rather than storing the actual times at which these events occurred, the row stores the system version number at the time each event occurred.
+This is a number that increments each time a transaction begins.
+Each transaction keeps its own record of the current system version, as of the time it began.
+Each query has to check each row's version numbers against the transaction's version